-6. Gluten-Free Chicken Gravy: The sauce inside chicken pot pie consists of a flavorful gravy made from homemade chicken broth.
+6. Gluten-Free Chicken Gravy: The creamy sauce inside chicken pot pie consists of a flavorful gravy made from homemade chicken stock.
 Be sure to taste your gravy before adding it.
 If you don’t like the taste of the gravy you won’t like the taste of your chicken pot pie.
 Now is the time to add or adjust the seasoning until you love it.

 I have instructions for how to make gluten-free gravy in 10 minutes.
 It’s thickened with corn starch rather than flour.

 Tip to save time: You can cook all the veggies the day before to save a little time on the day you assemble the pie.
 It’s fine to put them in your pie cold from the fridge.
 But you will want to warm up your gravy to make it easier to stir all the veggies in.

 Though that may sound strange – it actually works really well!
-Frankly, the bottom crust isn’t necessary.
+Frankly, the bottom pie crust isn’t necessary.
 Skipping it is also the best way to avoid having a chicken pot pie with a soggy bottom crust.